 Plus, do not forget that having a biological baby isn’t free!
 Having a baby for us was anywhere from $3,000-$5,000 in hospital bills.
 It would cost a lot more than that for a biological baby if you were working with infertility treatments.
 (I do know of a great infertility Dr. if that’s the route you choose to go.
 I’m happy to send the info to you.)

-We love that we were giving our adopted baby an amazing chance at a great life.
-Our little guy was going to grow up in a home without a father, with an 18-year old mother of three with no job, very little religion, and living in an inner city.
-There are widely-known statistics that point to potential outcomes for children growing up in these circumstances and these were the very reasons our birth mom sought out a better life for her son.
+We were excited to complete our family.
+Our little guy is so loved, happy and healthy.
+He is in a home full of faith, a mother and father who love each other, and four sisters who dote on him.
+Our community has great schools, plenty of sports and STEM programs, and fabulous traditions.
+There are widely-known statistics that point to potential outcomes for children growing up in much less favorable circumstances, and these were the very reasons our birth mom sought out a better life for her son.

 We have learned that your baby will find its way to your home no matter what.
 We have learned to have faith in that.
 We have also learned that we can’t dictate how, when, where, or the cost of receiving a baby from God.
 There is a plan and we simply have to do our best to find our way in it.

 When I think about where I was one-year ago, right now (yes only one year), just starting my paperwork, I am BLOWN away!
 I am so much better off having had this experience in my life.
 I couldn’t love this little guy any more than I do right now!
 He was meant to be a part of my family and we are so lucky to have him!
-Our family’s eyes are certainly more open to “non-biological” love… of all kinds of races and nationalities… because we are all different and want to belong.
-Isn’t it amazing?
+Our family’s eyes are certainly more understanding of “non-biological” love… of all kinds of cultures and ethnicities/nationalities… because we are all different and have a desire to be loved and to belong.